emqx/emqx-docs/en_US/client-attributes/client-attributes.md

 Client attributes are stored in a field called `client_attrs` within the client's session or connection context.
 This `client_attrs` info field acts like a dictionary or a map, holding the attributes as key-value pairs.
 This field is maintained in memory associated with the client's session for quick access during the client's connection lifecycle.

-After initialization `client_attrs` object can be extended with more data fields from authentication results, such as JWT's `client_attrs` claim, and `client_attrs` field in HTTP authentication response body.
+After initialization, `client_attrs` object can be extended with more data fields from authentication results, such as JWT's `client_attrs` claim, and `client_attrs` field in HTTP authentication response body.

 ### Extract Client Attributes